krishnaa192/75-Interview-DSA/README.md

 # Leetcode Top 75 Interview Questions

 Welcome to the repository for the **Leetcode Top 75 Interview Questions**.
-This repository is designed to help you master the most common technical interview questions, preparing you for your next coding interview.
+This repository is designed to help you master the most common technical interview questions, preparing you for my own next coding interview.This act as a last minute notes for me

 ## Study Plan